AniList/ApiV2-GraphQL-Docs/book/README.md

 **API Terms of Use**

 1. Free for non-commercial use.
+(See commercial usage below)
 2. Using the AniList API as a backup or data storage service is strictly prohibited.
 3. ‘Hoarding’ or mass collection of data from the AniList API is strictly prohibited.
 4. Applications or services must comply with our naming guidelines.